First United Methodist Church of Watauga

 Bread Ministry - We support Ron McLeroy by paying for his gas.
 Ron has over 100 clients that he visits on a periodic basis, delivering bread that he picks up from two local Albertson stores.
 A couple times a year, we have a love offering to defer the gasoline costs for Ron.

 Voucher Ministry - We partner with a local gasoline station / restaurant in this ministry.
 Walk-ins are provided with $10 gasoline vouchers and / or meal vouchers.
 We allocate a portion of our budget to this ministry.
 We keep track of the people who come in and often pray with them before they leave.

 Outreach Around the World CTCYM – We sent out two CTCYM teams last year.
 The Senior High included 12 youths and 4 adults as we traveled to Muskogee, Oklahoma.
 We sent 4 youths and 3 adults on the Junior High trip to Cedar Park, Texas.
 The youths had fund raisers throughout the year that covered costs of transportation.
 We prayed and wrote letters to the teams in mission.

 Belize – We supported 4 adults last year as they traveled to Belize along with a team from Alliance United Methodist Church.
 While on site, they worked in the building of a High School, delivered food to families in need, and delivered baby bonnets to new born children in the local hospital.
 The church raised about $1000 in donations to support these adults in their travel.
 We prayed and wrote letters of support for the four in mission.

 United Methodist Women – The UMW led the charge in our support of the Belize mission team.
 The church followed their lead.
 And of course, they supported mission work through UMW areas.

-Waco Methodist Children’s Home – We provided financial gifts to the Children’s Home this past year, as shown in the other attached documentation.
+Waco Methodist Children’s Home – We provided financial gifts to the Children’s Home this past year.
 We invited the Children’s Home to worship with us during Children’s Sabbath this past year.